 The HEJC meets in the Harvard University Center for the Environment, which is located on the fourth floor of the Harvard Museum of Comparative Zoology (MCZ), 26 Oxford St. Directions are available here.

-Meetings for Fall 2017 are Fridays 1-2 pm.
+Meetings for Spring 2018 are Fridays 12-1 pm.
 For more details, join our mailing list.